mehdi483/100DaysOfPython/README.md

 # 100DaysOfPython
-This repository is for projects of the Udemy course, "The 100 Days of Python"
+This repository is for projects of the Udemy course, "100 Days of Code - The Complete Python Pro Bootcamp"